Unfortunately, mine is a rather familiar story.

 And that’s when everything got really bad.
 Because it turns out that when you have 2 different tumors that are in 2 separate quadrants of your breast, the recommendation is to have the entire breast removed.

-This was also the same week I received my Oncotype DX test results which were also not very good.
+This was also the same week I received my Oncotype DX test results which were not very good.
 Oncotype DX is a test that looks at 21 genes taken directly from your tumor tissue which determines whether or not you will benefit from chemotherapy, if you’re in the Stage 1 or 2 range.
 Oncotype DX has a test scale of 1-50 and I tested at 36, with a 24% chance of distant recurrence (which means the cancer has a 1 in 4 chance of coming back).
 This is a pretty bad score.
 Not exactly what I’d had in mind back when I heard it was only Stage 1 and my husband and I were doing the happy dance after the lumpectomy.

-Between the 2 tumors, and the high Oncotype DX results, my life was completely turned upside down.
-Not only was I now facing a mastectomy, but I was going to need a fairly rigorous course of chemotherapy treatments (not the 2 months I had thought likely at the beginning of the process).
+Between the 2 tumors, and the high Oncotype DX results, my life was turned completely upside down.
+Not only was I now facing a mastectomy, but I was going to need a fairly rigorous course of chemotherapy treatments, not the 2 months I had thought likely at the beginning of the process.

 Reputable breast cancer websites and blogs were helpful information sources for me during this entire process and I hope that the content posted in My Left Breast will help others who are also going through a similar experience.

 I found that like almost every other experience in my life, going through cancer taught me a lot of very powerful lessons.
-Most of those lessons are still relevant now and I’ll be sharing them in My Left Breast.

 If you’re a reader going through your own recent diagnosis, I hope that My Left Breast will help you navigate the journey.
 And, I hope that the fact that I’m now stronger and more at peace with myself than before, will help you see the light at the end of the tunnel.
 Cancer does not define us, it is only a part of us.
 We define ourselves and our own lives.